MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="04/30/2017"
+   ms.date="05/05/2017"
    ms.author="deonhe"/>

-# Run your flows with buttons from Flic by Shortcut Labs
+# Run your flows by pressing a Flic smart button (Preview)

-Microsoft Flow has partnered with [Flic by Shortcut Labs](https://flic.io/) (bttn), one of the leading physical button manufacturers.
+Microsoft Flow has partnered with [Flic by Shortcut Labs](https://flic.io/), one of the leading physical button manufacturers.
 With this partnership, you can trigger your flows by touching a physical button.
 For example, you can press a flic to track your working hours, block your calendar, count visitors and guests at an event, or save geographical locations.

 >[AZURE.IMPORTANT]Configure all Flic properties by using Flic's mobile app for [Android](https://play.google.com/store/apps/details?id=io.flic.app) or [iOS](https://itunes.apple.com/us/app/flic-app/id977593793?ls=1&mt=8) before you create your flow.